isherep/Lines/README.md

 • There are two Lines represented in the file
 • The first line’s equation is y = 4x – 2 and has color R=240, G=56, and B=33.
 • The second line’s equation is y = x + 5 and has color R=0, G=200, B=175.
-4.3 Notes
-• Create the file in notepad or in another text editor.
-• If you rely on text files for testing (this is expected), don’t forget to include them in your submission.
-• You are not responsible for bad data; if the file isn’t created correctly and it blows up your program, that’s okay for now.

- UML Class Diagrams for the classes you are to create.
-Create exactly these methods, with exactly the parameters and return types shown.
-See the next page for other important notes.:

 Line